valon-loshaj/compiler-blog/src/posts/getting-unconfused-react-typescript.md

+---
-# Getting 'Unconfused' on React with TypeScript
+title: "Getting 'Unconfused' on React with TypeScript"

-2024-01-31
+date: "2024-01-31"
+subtitle: "A practical guide to React and TypeScript integration"
+---

 Today I worked on a number of things related to React.
 Many of which were great refreshers which have gone stale in my brain.
 There were also some new gotchas related to React-18, specifically the experimental new render approach.
 As I'm trying to get a mental model around each aspect of React, specifically when used along with TypeScript, I've decided to write this post in order to help 'compile' the different concepts.